sfomuseum/go-geo-show/README.md

 Command line tool wrapping the various `sfomuseum/go-{SOME_GEO_FORMAT}-show` tools.

+_This basically "just works" but if you're reading this that means things are still in flux._

 ## Motivation

 This package exports a single command-line tool called `show` which wraps a variety of standalone tools for displaying different geo formats in a web browser.